How Many Teaspoons For A Cup Of Coffee

 2. Grind Size

 The grind size affects extraction time and flavor.
 Finer grinds (like espresso) require less coffee per cup because they extract more quickly.
-Coarser grinds (like French press) need more coffee to compensate for slower extraction Easy to understand, harder to ignore..
+Coarser grinds (like French press) need more coffee to compensate for slower extraction The details matter here.
+That's the whole idea..

 3. Personal Taste Preferences